 Employees today are demanding at the very least, that our workplaces be more inclusive, welcoming, respectful, create a sense of belonging, and be free from harassment.
 For some companies with legacy cultures and those who have existed over decades, this is an extremely difficult change management process.
 But it’s necessary in this era of demographic shifts, increased competition, and where the global workforce and marketplace is much more diverse, multicultural, multi-generational, and working more virtually and flexibly.

 So how does this happen?
 How do you really move the needle beyond training activities?
-In this session, Dr. Shirley Davis pulls from her 30 years experience as a global HR and workforce management expert, a former Global Chief Diversity & Inclusion Officer for several major organizations, and a certified leadership coach, to show why training is not the solution to responding to poor decisions made by management, or to public outrage when revelations of bad behavior go viral and threatens your company brand.
+In this session, our expert will show why training is not the solution to responding to poor decisions made by management, or to public outrage when revelations of bad behavior go viral and threatens your company brand.
 If the necessary systemic changes are not in place to drive sustainable change, the huge investment of training time, money, and resources will be deemed a futile exercise.
-Instead, Dr. Davis teaches several proven strategies on what is needed to implement a more comprehensive and robust culture transformation strategy, rather than a quick fix.
+Instead, our expert teaches several proven strategies on what is needed to implement a more comprehensive and robust culture transformation strategy, rather than a quick fix.

 Organizations today are still recovering from the effects of the global pandemic and at the same time millions of workers have quit or plan to change jobs in the coming year.
 Additionally, the job market is heating up and companies must find ways to fill jobs, keep the great talent they already have, and keep them engaged and productive.
 The challenge is that the workforce has changed dramatically, becoming more diverse, competitive, global, and hyper-connected, and this new generation of talent has choices of where they want to work.

-In this presentation, Dr. Shirley Davis, a global workforce expert will summarize some of the most significant demographic shifts of 2021 and beyond that will redefine the work, the workers and the workplace.
-She will highlight the latest research findings on key drivers of employee engagement and loyalty and share real-world examples of how organizations are attracting, engaging, and retaining talent and transforming their organizations into great places to work.
+In this presentation, our expert will summarize some of the most significant demographic shifts of 2021 and beyond that will redefine the work, the workers and the workplace.
+They will highlight the latest research findings on key drivers of employee engagement and loyalty and share real-world examples of how organizations are attracting, engaging, and retaining talent and transforming their organizations into great places to work.

 Everyone has bias.
 It’s a part of the human make up.
 But when left unchecked, biases can have a negative impact in every interaction.
 With the vast amount of diversity that makes up our global workforce, the level of complexity and potential conflicts that can arise from unconscious bias is sure to increase.
 The goal of this presentation is to underpin the discussion on diversity and inclusion and cultural competence by helping participants move from unconscious to conscious awareness of their own biases.

-Through video vignettes, group discussions, and self-reflection activities, Dr. Davis will guide participants through several real world examples of how biases play out in the workplace and impacts individual and organizational behavior.
-She will outline their impacts on selection and hiring decisions, collaboration, team effectiveness, and productivity.
-She will also discuss them in the context of micro aggressions, micro advantages and disadvantages.
-Dr. Davis will conclude this session with strategies for how participants can/should address bias in the workplace.
+Through video vignettes, group discussions, and self-reflection activities, our expert will guide participants through several real world examples of how biases play out in the workplace and impacts individual and organizational behavior.
+They will outline their impacts on selection and hiring decisions, collaboration, team effectiveness, and productivity.
+They will also discuss them in the context of micro aggressions, micro advantages and disadvantages.
+Our expert will conclude this session with strategies for how participants can/should address bias in the workplace.